rpgCore

 My Approach

-- → Godot 4.x C# frontend for rendering and visual debugging
+β Godot 4.x C# Frontend: Rendering and visual debugging layer.

-- → Python core engine with NEAT genetic algorithm for AI training
+β Python Core Engine: NEAT genetic algorithm for AI training.

 Key Highlights